deschler/django-modeltranslation/docs/modeltranslation/usage.rst

+.. _usage:

 Accessing translated and translation fields
 ===========================================

-The ``modeltranslation`` app changes the behaviour of the translated fields.
-To explain this consider the News example again.
+The modeltranslation app changes the behaviour of the translated fields.
+To explain this consider the news example from the :ref:`registration` chapter again.
 The original ``News`` model looked like this:

 .. code-block:: python